Pony Ma: Early life

 Ma was born in Chaoyang, Shantou, Guangdong.
 When his father, Ma Chenshu (马陈术), got a job as a port manager in Shenzhen, the young Ma accompanied him.
-He received a Bachelor of Science in computer and applied engineering from Shenzhen University in 1993.
+He received a Bachelor of Science degree in Computer Science and Applied Engineering from Shenzhen University in 1993.

 Career

 Founding of Tencent and early career

 Ma's first job was with China Motion Telecom Development, a supplier of telecommunications services and products, where he was in charge of developing software for pagers.
 He reportedly earned $176 per month.
 He also worked for Shenzhen Runxun Communications Co.
 Ltd. (深圳润迅通讯发展you/ed/s限公司) in the research and development department for Internet calling services.

 Along with four other classmates, Ma Huateng went on to co-found Tencent in 1998.
 The company's first product came after Ma participated in a presentation for ICQ, the world's first Internet instant messaging service, founded in 1996 by an Israeli company.
-Inspired by the idea, Ma and his team launched in February 1999 a similar software, with a Chinese interface and a slightly different name – OICQ (or, Open ICQ).
+Inspired by the idea, Ma and his team launched in February 1999 a similar software, with a Chinese interface and a slightly different name: OICQ (or Open ICQ).
 The product quickly became popular and garnered more than a million registered users by the end of 1999, making it one of the largest such services in China.

-Talking about the founding of Tencent, he told China Daily in a 2009 interview that "If I have seen further, it is by standing on the shoulders of giants", paraphrasing a quote attributed to Isaac Newton and referencing the similarities between ICQ and OICQ.
-"We knew our product had a future, but at that time we just couldn't afford it," Ma remembered.
-In order to solve the problem, Ma asked for bank loans and even talked about selling the company.
+In a 2009 interview with China Daily, he stated: "If I have seen further, it is by standing on the shoulders of giants", paraphrasing a quote attributed to Isaac Newton and referencing the similarities between ICQ and OICQ.
+"We knew our product had a future, but at that time we just couldn't afford it."
+In order to solve the problem, Ma applied for bank loans and even discussed selling the company.

-Since Tencent's prized service OICQ was offered free of charge, the company looked to venture capitalists to finance its growing operational costs.
-In 2000, Ma turned to US investment firm IDC and Hong Kong's telecom carrier Pacific Century CyberWorks (PCCW) who bought 40 percent of Tencent's shares for US$2.2 million.
-With the pager market declining, Ma improved the messaging platform by allowing QQ users to send messages to mobile handsets.
+Since Tencent offered its flagship service OICQ for free, the company sought venture capital to cover its rising operational costs.
+In 2000, Ma secured funding from U.S. investment firm IDC and Hong Kong telecom carrier Pacific Century CyberWorks (PCCW), which acquired a 40% stake in Tencent for $2.2 million.
+With the pager market shrinking, Ma improved the messaging platform by allowing OICQ users to send messages to mobile handsets.
 Afterwards, 80 percent of the company's revenue came from deals struck with telecom operators who agreed to share message fees.